terryaney/KatApp/scripts/readme.md

 }
 ```

+### Using the `:key` Attribute with v-for

+It is advised to use the [`:key`](#https://vuejs.org/api/built-in-special-attributes.html#key) attribute any time a `v-for` directive is used.
+This is to give a hint to Vue about how to uniquely identify each row when rendering, otherwise unexpected behavior could result.

 - [v-for With rbl.source](#v-for-with-rblsource) - Most common syntax of using `v-for` directive with results from a CalcEngine.
 - [v-for With template Element](#v-for-with-template-element) - Describes the benefit of using a HTML Template element with `v-for` to eliminate the rendering of a parent HTML element if not desired.
 - [v-for With v-bind Attributes](#v-for-with-v-bind-attributes) - Example using both `v-for` and `v-bind` directives on the same element.